NethServer/nethserver-freepbx/README.rst

 nethserver-freepbx
 ==================

-This package configure FreePBX and Asterisk for NethServer
+This package configures FreePBX and Asterisk for NethServer

 Installation
 ============